silasray/pyMoxy/README.md

 pyMoxy
 ======
-Tool, intended for use in test environments, for mocking/proxying REST services that provides a RESTful interface (as well as a web app interface, not yet implemented) for managing value replacment and canned response rules.
+Tool, intended for use in test environments, for mocking/proxying REST services that provides a RESTful interface (as well as a web app interface, not yet implemented) for managing value replacment, canned response, and delayed response rules.
 Current version has an example impelementation for the Amazon In App Purchase Receipt Verification Service API.

 Endpoints:
 -   [host]/moxy/[method_key]/value_replacement/